History of Dundalk F.C. (1903–1965): Early successes (1930–1949)

-League decline and recovery (1950–1965)
+Struggles and recovery (1950–1965)

 The attempt to maintain a full-time squad hadn't paid off and, as a result, the team was broken up.
 A surplus from transfer dealings prevented a more serious financial crisis arising, and, despite the large turnover in players, Dundalk finally won the Leinster Senior Cup for the first time in 1950–51, with victory over St. Patrick's Athletic at the death in the final - a match noteworthy for being the first held in Ireland to use a white ball.
 But the cutbacks were starting to tell, and they finished second from bottom in the League in 1951–52.
 However, they went on a memorable FAI Cup run - coming from 3–1 down in the semi-final replay against Waterford to win 6–4 in extra time; following that up with victory over Cork Athletic in the final (also in a replay), to deliver the club's third FAI Cup.
 Dundalk's opening goalscorer in the replay, Johnny Fearon, was the only survivor of the 1949 cup-winning side.

 Midway through the 1952–53 season, Club Secretary Sam Prole left to take over at Drumcondra.
 Prole, a Great Northern Railway employee, had essentially run the club since its G.N.R. days, and had been primarily responsible for its transfer activities.
 Player sales tailed off after his departure, and the subsequent drop in income left the club struggling to make ends meet.
 As a result, obliged to focus on controlling costs, Dundalk spent most of the decade around the bottom of the league table.
 A first-round FAI Cup defeat to Transport in 1954 was notable for being their first defeat in an FAI Cup tie in Oriel Park, 18-years after the club moved to the ground.
 The nadir was reached the following season, when they finished last in both the Shield and the League and were knocked out of both the City Cup and the FAI Cup in the first round.
 Slowly, things started to turn around, and a cup run in which no goals were conceded ended with a victory over Shamrock Rovers in the 1958 final, giving them their fourth FAI Cup.
 Inside-right Hughie Gannon broke his jaw in the process of scoring the only goal of the final and missed the celebrations, having to spend a week in hospital.